 Fresh fruit: yes, that's right.
 Chop up fresh fruit to add to your bowl.
 This provides a burst of juicy fibre to your bowl and adds a heap of flavour.
 I love using finely chopped mango, watermelon, or apples in mine bowls.
 Berries are also a fantastic, and a nutritious, high fibre option.

-One of the best parts about Buddha bowl recipes is how simple they are to make!
+One of the best things about buddha bowl recipes is how simple they are to actually make!
 It can literally take you only a few minutes to throw together a super satisfying meal, and is very easy to meal prep for lunch or dinners later in the week.

 Food Sensitivities